-It is also important, however, to make sure that this does not compromise the strategic functions in other parts of the CAZ. $^{73}$
+It is also important, however, to make sure that this does not compromise the strategic functions in other parts of the CAZ 67

-[The Core CAZ] is also home to a number of long-standing residential communities, including some areas suffering deprivation within the West End.
+[The Core CAZ] is also home to a number of long-standing residential communities, including some areas suffering deprivation within the West End.68

 The Core CAZ is an appropriate location for a range of commercial and cultural uses and complementary residential use, subject to [the strategic priorities of the Core CAZ].
+59

 Provision of housing within [the CAZ] is also intrinsic to its uniqueness and success...
-[It] plays a major role in defining the character of different parts of the CAZ. $^{76}$ Residential communities play a valuable role in the CAZ, making it a liveable and human centre, and part of the attraction for businesses and visitors.
+[It] plays a major role in defining the character of different parts of the CAZ.
+70 Residential communities play a valuable role in the CAZ, making it a liveable and human centre, and part of the attraction for businesses and visitors.
 Existing and potential new residents and communities in the CAZ contribute to the unique overall mix and vitality that characterises much of the Zone.
-However, a careful balance must be struck between the requirements and benefits of the varied strategic functions of the CAZ and the needs and sensitivities of local residents and communities. $^{77}$
+However, a careful balance must be struck between the requirements and benefits of the varied strategic functions of the CAZ and the needs and sensitivities of local residents and communities.
+71

 - 4.2.4 This is the crux of the Plan.
 In this chapter, a balance is struck.
 On the one hand, residential areas and communities are identified to provide fine granular detail in response to the general comments in existing policy set out above.
-On the other, there is recognition that the emphasis the strategic priorities of the whole area are not residential, and that growth is essential:
+On the other, there is recognition that the emphasis the strategic priorities of the whole area are not residential, and that growth is essential:72

-The benefits of genuine mixed use outweigh the difficulties of securing mixed use development or the additional management needs that may be generated by such a complex environment. - 4.2.5 The two must coexist.
+The benefits of genuine mixed use outweigh the difficulties of securing mixed use development or the additional management needs that may be generated by such a complex environment.73 - 4.2.5 The two must coexist.
 It is "all about balance".
-80 The Forum firmly believes that, with care, the two can flourish side by side. - 4.2.6 One of the first steps to develop these ideas in the Plan was to map Mayfair into sections.
-The Forum recognises West Mayfair as a location which is predominantly
+The Forum firmly believes that, with care, the two can flourish side by side.

-- residential.
-Whilst there are important streets which are not predominantly residential within West Mayfair such as Upper Brook Street which is almost entirely office, and Park Street and Upper Grosvenor Street where uses are genuinely mixed, the overall use and feel is in the main residential.
-This deserves particular recognition given the general comments at London and Westminster level about the importance of residential communities within the CAZ and Core CAZ.
-This comparative tranquility is coming under increasing pressure given Mayfair's location in the Core CAZ and potentially the additional challenges that the Night Tube and Crossrail will bring. - 4.2.7 The other spatial areas of Mayfair mapped by the Forum

-East and Central Mayfair are different.
+- 4.2.6 One of the first steps to develop these ideas in the Plan was to map Mayfair into sections.
+The Forum recognises West Mayfair as a location which is predominantly residential.
+Whilst there are important streets which are not predominantly residential within West Mayfair such as Upper Brook Street which is almost entirely office, and Park Street and Upper Grosvenor Street where uses are genuinely mixed, the overall use and feel is in the main residential. - 4.2.7 The other spatial areas of Mayfair mapped by the Forum East and Central Mayfair are different.
 East Mayfair is fundamental to the vibrancy of the West End.
 Retail and commercial growth must be allowed to flourish without fetter within this area. - 4.2.8 In Central Mayfair, these two poles come together.
 It is the location where the balance between residential and other uses needs to be struck most carefully.
 For instance, there are definite quieter residential streets, such as Bourdon Street, Farm Street, Mount Row and Charles Street, which maintain a strong residential use and feel.
 There are other pockets of residential use found within bustling environments, such as the important communities in Berkeley Street and Shepherd Market.
 On the other hand, major commercial retail and entertainment uses coexist for instance on Davies Street, Mount Street, Berkeley Square, and Upper Brook Street. - 4.2.9 Through consultation and further discussion, the justified response of many has been to say that it is not straightforward to demarcate these particular 'subdivisions' with any precision.
 The policies which follow in this residential chapter therefore are all 'Mayfairwide'.
 Developers should have regard to the sub-area and its general characteristics as described above, however, when applying the policies which follow.